 No Down Payment Requirement*

 As long as the purchase price doesn’t exceed the appraised value and VA county limits, a down payment isn’t necessary to qualify for a VA loan.
 Since saving money and building credit can be difficult for service members who are constantly on the move, this is one of the best VA loan benefits for many veterans.
 Since qualified borrowers can finance 100 percent of the home’s value without putting anything down**, this VA loan benefit can save veterans and active-duty service members up to 20 percent of the loan value when compared to conventional loans.
-Whether you served in Vietnam or Afghanistan, you’ll be able to borrow 100 percent of the equity in your home, making owning a home more attainable than ever before.
+You’ll be able to borrow 100 percent of the equity in your home, making owning a home more attainable than ever before.
 Plus, veterans can use their VA entitlement more than once, as long as the loan is paid in full each time.